-A Female Led Relationship (FLR) is one in which the woman has more control than the man in dating or marriage.
+A Female Led Relationship (FLR) is one in which the woman is in charge in dating or marriage.

 FLR is not about women being better than men at everything, or men being inferior to women.